Famous/famous/README.md

 The Famo.us front end is currently optimized to work for mobile devices on iOS (6 and above) and Android (4.3 and above).
 Broader support for more browsers is coming.

 Our [github organization][famous-organization-github] is primarily for those wishing to contribute back to Famo.us.
-If you are looking instead to get started quickly on an applications and you've only cloned this repository, prefer one of the installation methods listed in [#Installation].
+If you are looking instead to get started quickly on an applications and you've only cloned this repository, prefer one of the installation methods listed in the Installation section.

 Famous is currently in public beta.
 Expect additions and changes to be rapid during this early period.